alanhkarp/SitePasswordWeb/README.md

 innocuous text, such as something on the login page.

 When SitePassword can't generate a password acceptable to the site, it can remember a password you provide.
-It is stored in your settings encrypted with the computed password for the site as a key.
+This password is stored in your settings encrypted with the computed password for the site as a key.
 That means you must fill in the form before entering your password.
 After you fill in the form, click the <em>Provide your own site password</em> check box.
 You can then enter your password into the site password field.